 The beefed-up rewards structure is capped at the first $50,000 in expenses annually, potentially netting you as much as $1,000 worth of Membership Rewards points to spend on travel, gift cards or as a statement credit.
 After that, it’s an unlimited one point per $1 spent.

-Plus, you can earn an extra 20,000 Membership Rewards points, worth about $200, if you spend at least $3,000 in your first three months of card ownership.
+Plus, enjoy the flexibility to put more purchases on the Card and earn rewards when you buy above your credit limit.
 If you want rewards, but don’t necessarily need a business card, explore the available bonuses on popular reward credit cards.

 Decent intro offer

 The lengthy interest-free period could be a boon to those seeking to make a few big purchases to help launch their business.
 You could use the card to transfer a balance and get a leg-up on paying down some debt but keep in mind there’s a balance transfer fee of 3 percent of the amount being transferred.

 No overlimit fees